Daouda Diémé

-Daouda Guèye Diémé (born 23 October 1989) is a Senegalese professional footballer who plays as a striker for Iraqi club Al-Qasim.
+Daouda Guèye Diémé (born 23 October 1989) is a Senegalese professional footballer who plays as a striker for Iraqi club Al-Kahrabaa.
+He has also played for the Senegal national team.

 Club career

-Diémé began his career at Ziguinchor-based club Zig Inter; he then played for Port Autonome and Jaraaf, whom he captained in the Senegal Premier League.
+Diémé began his career at the Ziguinchor-based club Zig Inter; he then played for Port Autonome and Jaraaf, whom he captained in the Senegal Premier League.
 He was one of five nominees for best local player in 2018.

 Following a season at Bekaa in the Lebanese Premier League, Diémé joined Shabab Sahel on 22 May 2019.
 He moved to Ahed on 27 January 2020, to compete in the 2020 AFC Cup.
 On 19 January 2021, Diémé transferred to Al-Qasim in the Iraqi Premier League.

 International career

 Diémé represented Senegal internationally at the 2018 African Nations Championship qualification, scoring a goal in a 3–1 win over Sierra Leone on 22 July 2017.